Discrete-Event Controller Synthesis for Autonomous Systems with Deep-Learning Perception Components

 where $z\in Z$ models the (internal) state of the system, $k\in [K]$ models the state of the environment, $c\in C$ models the control parameters of the system, and $t\in [3]$ is a ``turn'' flag.
-This flag indicates which elements of~\eqref{eq:state-partition} can change in each pDTMC state:

-We partition the pDTMC state set into states in which the system can change, states in which the environment can change, and states in which it is the controller's ``turn'' to act for simplicity, and without loss of generality; the three types of states can be easily collapsed into one.
+This flag (i)~partitions the state set into states in which the system can change ($t=1$), states in which the environment is observed ($t=2$) and states in which it is the controller's ``turn'' to act ($t=3$); and (ii)~forces the pDTMC to visit these three types of states in this order: